Joao4569/be-centered/README.md

   - Small screens, laptops: 769px — 1024px
   - Desktops, large screens: 1025px — 1200px
   - Extra large screens, TV: 1201px and more
-- Used Google dev tools for previewing and testing new concepts for media query design as well as UX aspects.
+- Made use of Chrome developer tools for previewing and testing new designs for media query design as well as UX aspects.
 - Found bug with loading first image to README.md, file path incorrect - **Resolved**, found error in file path.
 - Found bug with the group sessions readme image link - **Resolved** found error in file path.